Forms, questionnaires, and documents leave me officially flummoxed. Why can’t I just fill in the blanks already?

 Why do I, and other ADHDers, fear forms?
 According to Russell Barkley, people with ADHD tend to lack flexibility.
 This explains my need to know precisely what every question means before I check a box.
 People with ADHD also don’t comprehend what they read, see, or hear as easily as others.
 No wonder I’m tentative about written instructions that will potentially 1) save me money or 2) cost me money.

-I haven’t figured out how to overcome my difficulties with forms, but now, at least, I’m willing to take it on.
+I haven’t figured out how to overcome my difficulties with forms and paperwork, but now, at least, I’m willing to take it on.